hardy07/hardy07.github.io/_posts/2025-05-15-host-your-minecraft-bedrock-world-on-an-aws-free-tier-server.md

 - **Minecraft Bedrock World**: You have an existing `.mcworld` file.
 - **AWS Account**: Sign up for the AWS Free Tier at [aws.amazon.com](https://aws.amazon.com).
 - **Basic Command Line Knowledge**: Familiarity with SSH and file transfers is helpful but not mandatory.
-- **Tools**: A terminal (PuTTY for Windows, Terminal for macOS/Linux, or Git Bash/WSL for Windows) and SCP for file transfers.
+- **Tools**: A terminal (Terminal for macOS/Linux, or Git Bash/WSL for Windows) and SCP for file transfers.
 - **EC2 Key Pair**: A `.pem` file for SSH access (generated during EC2 setup).

 ---